Pilot Program 2018

-The Leading Change Practicum (LCP) is an action learning-based program intended for U-M staff or faculty mid-level managers, project managers, or team leads who have oversight for a departmental or cross-departmental change initiative.
-As part of a cohort, participants will have an opportunity to develop their change leadership skills through a combination of: presentations by subject matter experts, self-assessments, focused group discussions, assigned readings, and case studies.
+The Leading Change Practicum (LCP) is an action learning-based program intended for U-M staff or faculty who are mid-level managers, project managers or team leads and who have oversight for a departmental or cross-departmental change initiative.
+As part of a cohort, participants will have an opportunity to develop their change leadership skills through a combination of presentations by subject matter experts, self-assessments, focused group discussions, assigned readings and case studies.
 Using the practical 7-step model for leading change and transition, cohort members will apply their learning to their own change project throughout the length of the program, as well as with a final presentation.
 Interactions with executive and senior level university administrators, peer advisors, a personal coach, and group consultations and support are also part of the experience.
 Participation in this program will enhance the participant’s competency in advancing the mission of the university—creating a shared vision, engaging stakeholders and effectively leading innovation and change.

 Skills and Abilities to be Addressed: